yueguoguo/r-on-azure/README.md

 # R on Azure

 Development of data science and AI becomes easier than ever before thanks to cloud computing.
-The Github repo site collects a set of R packages, tools, and tutorials for doing R data science on Azure cloud.
+The Github repo site collects a set of R packages, tools, and case-studies for doing R data science on Azure cloud.

 These packages and tools are categoried into four groups, representing four typical tasks data scientists or AI developers may frequently work on.